Malone’s Trinity City Hotel boosts profits by 54%

-Trinity City Hotel, one of the Dublin hotels owned by US billionaire John Malone, the Virgin Media and TV3 owner, boosted pre-tax profits 54% to €2.83m last year.
+Trinity City Hotel, one of the Dublin hotels owned by US billionaire John Malone, the Virgin Media and TV3 owner, boosted pre-tax profits 54% to €2.83m last year, writes Gordon Deegan.

 The company’s profits take into account interest charges of €1.97m and a non-cash depreciation charge of €1m.